Fulton Street Subway Station

-in a hole in the ground.
+"The People Ride in a Hole in the Ground."

---Lyrics to New York, New York" by Betty Comden & Adolph Green from the ON THE TOWN movie
+"New York, New York" lyrics by Betty Comden & Adolph Green from Wonderful Town

-Elevated trains (or Els) were introduced in 1868 (the first ran up Greenwich Street and Ninth Avenue from the Battery to 30th Street, followed by the Third Avenue El in 1878, the Sixth Avenue El in 1879 and the Second Avenue El in 1890).
-In 1883, elevated trains would first cross the Brooklyn Bridge and eventually carry over one million passengers daily.
+Before subways, there were elevated trains (or Els), which were introduced in 1868.
+The first El ran up Greenwich Street and Ninth Avenue from the Battery to 30th Street.
+The Third Avenue El opened in 1878, the Sixth Avenue El in 1879, and the Second Avenue El in 1890.
+In 1883, elevated trains would cross the Brooklyn Bridge and eventually carried over one million passengers daily.
 Taxicabs first appeared in 1907.